Naval Technology lists the world’s top ten biggest aircraft carriers by displacement.

 Charles de Gaulle (R91), France

-The Charles de Gaulle (R91) aircraft carrier, the first French nuclear-powered surface ship, is the largest warship in Western Europe.
-It is also the only nuclear-powered carrier in service outside of the US Navy.
+The Charles de Gaulle (R91) aircraft carrier, the first French nuclear-powered surface ship, is the only nuclear-powered carrier in service outside of the US Navy.

 The French aircraft carrier underwent a six-month refit, which was concluded at Toulon naval base in July 2013.
 It can support the operations of 40 fixed-wing aircraft and helicopters, including Rafale M, Super Étendard, E-2C Hawkeye, SA365 Dauphin, EC725 Caracal and AS532 Cougar.